TakiShiwa/donate-with-upi/CONTRIBUTING.md

 - Documentation Improvements
 - Bug Reports and Feedback

-## Code Style and Quality
+### Code Style and Quality

 - Use SVG format for buttons
 - Keep the design minimal and visually appealing
 - Optimize SVG files for appropriate size and quality.

-## License
+### License

 The UPI logo is a copyrighted and trademarked property of [NPCI](https://www.npci.org.in/).
 Your contributions will be released under the [MIT License](LICENSE).

 ---

-Thank you for your interest in contributing to this project.Let's work together to enhance the beauty and impact of these UPI donation buttons! 🙏💖
+Thank you for your interest in contributing to this project. 🙏💖